Bloomberg-Beta/Manual/Manual.md

 We look for a reason to believe a founding team is extraordinary.
 Not that they have the perfect skills or experiences to match the business they want to build (which is where the “team” slide in the deck tends to focus), but that they have the capacity for greatness.

 What gives us a sense the founders could be extraordinary?
-Often times, they just have an unusual psychology -- they think they are exceptional, see grand patterns others don’t, they are indifferent to norms, and they may have an exceptionally high pain threshold.
+Often times, they just have an unusual psychology -- they think they are exceptional, see grand patterns others don’t, are indifferent to norms, and may have an exceptionally high pain threshold.
 We are inspired by Michael Dearing’s description of the [cognitive distortions of founders](http://quarry.stanford.edu/xapm1111126lse/docs/02_LSE_Cognitive.pdf).

 Great teams have a plan to win when -- surprise, surprise -- they learn that a dozen other teams are pursuing their previously-thought-to-be-unique idea.
 They persevere when others (including us) tell them that ideas are cheap until they are brought to life.
 They both see themselves as unique and list many companies as their competitors.